ckirov/ckirov.github.io/index.md

 [**CV**](cv/latest.pdf)

+## Current Activities

+The **UniMorph** project provides morphologically-annotated lexical data and tools spanning a large, typologically diverse set of languages.
+Check [here](www.github.org) for an overview, or jump to our data portal [here](https://unimorph.github.io/).

+UniMorph is supported by the DARPA **LORELEI** (Low Resource Languages for Emergent Incidents) program, which is focused on developing language technologies to facilitate communication in disaster-prone areas of the world where translators are scarce.

+I am one of the organizers of the **CoNLL-SIGMORPHON 2018** shared task on morphological learning.
+Thanks to resources provided by UniMorph, the shared task covers over 100 languages!
+Check it out [here](https://sigmorphon.github.io/sharedtasks/2018/).

+## Software

+See my GitHub page [here](https://github.com/ckirov/).

+Morphological analysis software developed as part of UniMorph is available [here](https://github.com/unimorph/analyzers).

 ## Publications

 **Christo Kirov**, Ryan Cotterell, John Sylak-Glassman, Géraldine Walther, Ekaterian Vylamova, Patrick Xia, Manaal Faruqui, Sandra Kübler, David Yarowsky, Jason Eisner, and Mans Hulden (2018). _UniMorph 2.0: Universal Morphology_.
 LREC.
 Miyazaki, Japan.